ashwini06/seqkit/misc/Documentation.md

 [*Picard tools*](http://broadinstitute.github.io/picard/) is incorporated into _seqkit_ to estimate the quality metrics and [remove the duplicates](http://broadinstitute.github.io/picard/command-line-overview.html#MarkDuplicates) from aligned bam files.
 However both the bam files _(*_sorted.bam)_ and _(*_rmdup.bam)_ files are present in the _(alignment_*)_ folder.
-For further steps in seqkit, duplicates removed bam files are used .
+For further steps in seqkit, duplicate removed bam files are used .

 **To run on all samples present in the project folder (-p)**